 The new Breeder Alert system has been completely redesigned eliminating the need for a Main Unit/Repeater, & Antenna/Cable.
 State of the Art electronics are now contained in the Transmitter on Mare and Breeder Alert Pocket Pager.
 We call this release Phase 1 (having signal go direct from Mare to Pocket Pager).
-The range will be up to 1 mile on your property depending on obstructions.
+The range is up to 1 mile on your property depending on obstructions.
 Signal can now go through metal barns.

 Mare no longer needs to be within range of a Main Unit (repeater) in barn.
 You can add up to 20 Transmitters per system and as many Pagers as needed at any time.
 Transmitters are coded directly to the Pocket Pager.

-Phase 2 release will be an optional Telephone Wireless Dialing component and should be available for 2022 foaling season.
+Phase 2 release will be an optional Telephone Wireless Dialing component compatible with Phase 1 and will be available end of 2022.
 This option is for those who would also like to be alerted via telephone (no landline or internet needed).
 You can use with or without the Breeder Alert Pocket Pager.
 Telephone Dialer is compatible to Phase 1 and can easily be added when available.
 Price to be determined when completed.

 We are proud to say our System is Designed and Assembled in the USA.